seoester/User-Library/README.md

  * PHP 5.3 or higher
  * MySQL 4.1 or higher
  * The mysqli extension installed on your server
+ * If you want to use scrypt to encrypt passwords, you need to have the [php-scrypt extension](https://github.com/DomBlack/php-scrypt) installed

 INSTALLATION
 ------------